ynotstartups/notes/notes/how-to-make-all-purpose-cleaner.md

 Taken from [link](https://housewifehowtos.com/clean/natural-homemade-all-purpose-cleaner/)

 Combine
-- 450g water
+- 500g water
-- 1 teaspoon baking soda
-- 1/4 teaspoon liquid dish soap
+- 1 teaspoon liquid dish soap
-- 3 drops of essential oils
+- 5 drops of essential oils

 ## Links to this note

 [Index How To](index-how-to.md)